 Since the Group transfers the rights to make claims on the loans with recourse for loans that are more than 90 days past due, retains part of the interest received on the loans and agrees to service the loans after the sale of the loans to the Program Operator, the Group has determined that it retains control over the loans transferred and continues recognizing the loans, which are accounted for as secured borrowings of the Group in accordance with ASC 860, Transfers and Servicing.
 As the Group continues to recognize the loans as assets, it also recognizes the associated liability equal to the proceeds received from the Program Operator, which is presented separately as liability arising from continuing involvement in the Consolidated Balance Sheets.
 This liability accrues 4% interest annual as described above.
-As of March 31, 2025 and March 31, 2024, the corresponding liability amounted to \$503,705 and \$521,885, respectively.
+As of March 31, 2024 and March 31, 2024, the corresponding liability amounted to \$503,705 and \$521,885, respectively.

-As of March 31, 2025 and March 31, 2024,mortgage loans include loans under the state mortgage program "7-20-25" with an aggregate principal amount o \$511,851 and \$532,389, respectively, were presented within loans issued in the Consolidated Balance Sheets.
+As of March 31, 2025 and March 31, 2024, mortgage loans include loans under the state mortgage program "7-20-25" with an aggregate principal amount of \$511,851 and \$532,389, respectively, were presented within loans issued in the Consolidated Balance Sheets.

-NOTES TO AUDITED CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2024 (All amounts in thousands of United States dollars, except share data, unless otherwise stated)
+Table of Contents (All amounts in thousands of United States dollars, except share data, unless otherwise stated)